elilouise/Algorithms-and-Data-Structures/README.md

 Navigate the Repository

-- **Algorithms and Data Structures**: Each folder within the "Algorithms and Data Structures" directory corresponds to a topic (e.g., Arrays, Linked Lists).
+- **Algorithms and Data Structures**: Each folder within the "Algorithms and Data Structures" repository corresponds to a topic (e.g., Arrays, Linked Lists).
 Inside each folder, you will find subfolders for each difficulty level (Easy, Medium, Hard).
 Each solution is provided in a separate file named after the problem title (e.g., `two-sum.ipynb` for the "Two Sum" problem).

   - Each solution file contains:
     - **Problem Statement**: A brief description of the problem.